Charles Edward Wilson (businessman)

 Charles Edward Wilson (November 18, 1886 – January 3, 1972) was a CEO of General Electric.
+During World War II, he served as Executive Vice Chairman of the War Production Board.
+After leaving GE, he worked at Grace until his retirement in 1956.

 Early life

 Wilson left school at the age of 12 to work as a stock boy at the Sprague Electrical Works, which was acquired by the General Electric Company.
 He took night classes to graduate from high school, and he worked his way up to the position of president of the corporation in 1939.

 Public service

 During World War II, Wilson served on the War Production Board as its executive vice-chairman in September 1942, supervising the huge U.S. war production effort.
 He resigned in August 1944 after a bitter dispute over jurisdiction with the Department of War and the Department of the Navy.
 Wilson stated at the time that the US must keep its economy mobilized for war to avoid another Great Depression.